 In many cases, compromises are sought to avoid hard negotiations.
-But to be honest, who is really happy with compromises?
-It doesn’t get us the best results.
-The ‘Orange Quarrel’ illustrates this clearly.
-In this story, which derives from Fisher and Ury’s famous book on negotiations, two siblings quarrel over an orange.
+But, honestly, who is really happy with compromises?
+It doesn't get us the best results.
+The 'Orange Quarrel' illustrates this clearly.
+In this story, which derives from Fisher and Ury's famous book on negotiations, two siblings quarrel over an orange.
 Solving the problem with a compromise would mean that everyone gets half the orange.

 Sandbagging & Turning Tables